The Township of West Lincoln has been working collaboratively with eight Niagara municipalities that share concerns regarding forced amalgamation.

 Public meeting

+Attendees will have the opportunity to speak for up to five minutes.
 The public meeting will be live streamed through the Township’s YouTube channel for those wishing to watch.
-Virtual participation will not be available for this meeting.

 Background information